 Generic HTML banners can either be HTML that you have written yourself, or as supplied by an advertiser or banner network or exchange.

-This page discusses the options that are specific to creating banners of type "html" and of type "web" (as they have identical options).
-Please see the Creating a banner page for details on the overall process on creating banners.
+This page discusses the options that are specific to creating banners of type "html", subtype "Generic HTML".
+Please see the Creating a Banner page for details on the overall process on creating banners.

-There is a single Basic information field for SQL and web banners, which is required:
+There is a single Basic information field for Generic HTML banners, which is required:

 - Name: The name of the banner.
 It is recommended that you use a name that uniquely identifies the banner, and will allow you to recognise the banner quickly and easily.

-There are two Banner link fields for SQL and web banners:
+There are two required Banner display fields for Generic HTML banners:

-Finally, there are three optional Additional data fields for SQL and web banners:
+Finally, there are three optional Additional data fields for Generic HTML banners:

 - Keywords: A free-form field for storing space-separated keywords related to the banner.
 Keywords are used by Revive Adserver's direction selection mechanism to select banners for display.
 Unless you are using direct selection (which is not the most common way of delivering banners), you do not need to add keywords.

 - Weight: By default, all banners in a campaign have a weight of 1, which means that the inventory allocated to the campaign will be shared equally between the different banners.
 As with campaigns, it is possible to configure different weights, so that different banners receive different ratios of the available inventory allocated to the campaign.
-See the discussion of campaign weights for Contract (Exclusive) and Remnant campaigns on the Creating a campaign page.
+See the discussion of campaign weights for Remnant and Override campaigns on the Creating a Campaign page.